spikehq/docs.spike.sh/incidents/rate-limiting-on-duplicate-incidents.md

 ---

 # Rate limiting on duplicate incidents
 To avoid noise and excessive information, duplicate incidents will be rate-limited for just 1 minute.
 We only rate-limit an incident and **not an integration**.
-This enables you to trigger 100 duplicate incidents every 60 seconds.
-After 1 minute, the rate limiting will be uplifted.
-Bear in mind that duplicate incidents anyway gets suppressed while the incident is in triggered state.
+These are the rules -

+- Trigger 100 duplicate incidents every 60 seconds (duplicate incidents will also get suppressed automatically)
+- After the first 60 seconds, rate limiting will be applied for 1 minute
+- Rate limiting will be uplifted after one minute and duplicate incidents will be allowed

 ## F.A.Qs
 ### Does this affect other incidents?